sav-che/TL-2/Authors/Fryer, Alfred {std. Fryer} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/item/103832#page/81/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/page/33258547) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fryer, Alfred {std.
 Fryer}|first entry]] for this author

 ### Author

 \* Fryer, Alfred (1826-1912), British botanist, born 25 Dec 1826 in Chatteris (Cambs.), attended school in Leicester where he formed a friendship with Henry Walter Bates, friendly with several of the founders of the Pre-Raphaelite Brotherhood, returned to his home in 1848, aimed to publish a flora of Huntingdonshire in 1883 but focused mainly on *Potamogeton*, F.L.S.
 1898, died 26 Feb 1912 in Chatteris ("He grew up an unpractical man, fond of poetry and general literature..." *fide* Druce, 1913, p.
-196). (*Fryer*).
+196).
+**Abbreviated name**: *Fryer*

 #### Herbarium and types